17 out of 21 people found this review helpfulwrite a review of this game

 SummaryHard to be a Cat

 The GoodClaw is the second game developed by Monolith, following their debut title Blood.
-It's hard to imagine that within one year, the young developing team had produced two imaginative, brilliantly designed, challenging games, that are so different from each other stylistically and gameplay-wise.
-Yet both games have something else in common: they break no new ground from either technological or gameplay point of view, yet they bring their respective genre formulae (FPS and platformer) to perfection.
+It's hard to imagine that within one year, the young team had produced two imaginative, brilliantly designed, challenging games, that are so different from each other stylistically and gameplay-wise.
+Yet both games have something else in common: they break no new ground from either technological or gameplay point of view, yet they bring their respective genre formulas (FPS and platformer) to near perfection.

 The bosses deserve perhaps a special mention; though at times terribly frustrating, most of these battles are spectacular and very cleverly made.
 While the first few boss battles are simple (though really well-executed) sword duels, later ones are built like mini-levels, complete with traps, obstacles, and reflex-challenging tasks to accomplish before you have a chance to defeat the big bad guy.
 Such tasks involve for example changing the direction of a cannon shot to hit the boss instead of yourself, or arranging an explosion to make stalactites fall on your enemy's head.

 By the way, I played the patched 1.3 version of the game, which supposedly makes it easier.
 In reality, it simply makes the regular enemies weaker; but believe me, enemies will be the least of your problems.
-If only they added save points before boss battles...